 Federal Employees Retirement System

-This handbook is designed to provide you with basic information regarding the Federal Employees Retirement System (FERS).
+This webpage is designed to provide you with basic information regarding the Federal Employees Retirement System (FERS).
 Although the contents will apply to most employees covered by FERS, it is not all inclusive.
 As a general handbook, it could not possibly include every rule which may apply to individual employees.
 For example, regulations for employees who transferred from the Civil Service Retirement System (CSRS) to FERS or who are considered CSRS Offset differ somewhat.
 The methods discussed in this handbook for calculating a retirement annuity are intended to give you a rough estimate.
 The HRS Office has a computer program that can give you a more accurate calculation; however, again, it is an estimate.
 FERS retirement annuities are determined by the Office of Personnel Management (OPM).
 Social Security annuities are determined by the Social Security Administration.

 Employees who would like to read more about the Federal Employees Retirement System may check out a more detailed handbook from the HRS Office.
 Employees who are five years from retirement and who attend the Retirement Workshop offered by the HRS Office are given a copy.
 Information may also be found on the OPM Web site described later in this handbook.